blockdegen/minter/README.md

 ### for some context

 Smart contracts where created in remix editor so it doesn't have whole project there.
-If you can put both the smart contracts in remix compile it and deploy it using [Theta Wallet](https://wallet.thetatoken.org/wallet/tokens/theta).
+If yo want, you can put both the smart contracts in remix compile it and deploy it using [Theta Wallet](https://wallet.thetatoken.org/wallet/tokens/theta).
 If you want to deploy these smart contract follow [this doc](https://docs.thetatoken.org/docs/smart-contract-wallet-deployment-example) created by awesome people at Theta Network.

 ## How it works?